saraperrayy/reading-notes/The-Coders-Computer.md

 This command promts a long listing of the directory /etc

+### `cd`

+cd stands for change directory, to move around in the system

+### `cd [location]`

 ## Paths

-A path is a means to get to a particular location in the system and that location is a file.
+A path `file [path]` is a means to get to a particular location in the system and that location is a file.
 There are two types of paths: absolute and relative.

 ### Absolute Paths

+command: forward slash `/`

+Absolute paths specify a location (file or directory) in relation to the root directory.

 ### Relative Paths

+Relative paths specify a location (file or directory) in relation to where we currently are in the system.
+They will not begin with a slash.

+`~` (tilde) - This is a shortcut for your home directory `.` (dot) - This is a reference to your current directory `..` (dotdot)- This is a reference to the parent directory

+## Spaces

+A space on the command line is how we seperate items.
+However, this could cause issues.
+Example `cd Holiday Photos` will render the response "No such file or directory."
+There are two solutions to this problem.

+### Quotes

+You may use either single or double quotes, anything inside is considered a single item.
+Example: `cd 'Holiday Photos'`

+### Escape characters

+backslash `\` escapes (or nullifies) the special meaning of the next character.
+Example: `cd Holiday\ Photos`

+## Hidden files and directories

+## Linux Information

+### Everything is a file under Linux
+Even directories.

+### Linux is an extensionless system
+Files can have any extension they like or none at all.
+Under Linux the system actually ignores the extension and looks inside the file to determine what type of file it is

+* ile.exe - an executable file, or program.
+* file.txt - a plain text file.
+* file.png, file.gif, file.jpg - an image.

+### Linux is case sensitive
+Beware of silly typos.